joyal670/native_splash/README.md

 ## Getting Started

-code for generating packages : flutter gen-l10n
+code for generating packages : localization : flutter gen-l10n
+  splash : dart run flutter_native_splash:create

 This project is a starting point for a Flutter application.